-On this page the public name of the virtual machine (red box) and the UDP port forwarding are specified.
-Here the DNS name must be kept ready for later usage.
+On this page the public name of the virtual machine (red box) and the UDP port forwarding shall be specified.
+Here the DNS name shall be kept ready for later usage.
 Also select the region which is located the closest to places you usually fly (yellow box).
 Also add an endpoint as shown in the blue/green boxes: